 Expedia (NASDAQ: EXPE) is in the midst of reviving its brand and the stock after a tough second quarter.
-Results in 3Q13 showed it stopped the bleeding from the prior quarter and the stock has responded positively and is trading close to levels before the 2Q report.
+Results in 3Q '13 showed it stopped the bleeding from the prior quarter and the stock has responded positively and is trading close to levels before the 2Q report.

 Expedia is a Leader in Online Advertising and Marketing

-Expedia released a study from its Media Solutions group on November 20 that takes look at how travelers using travel sites, through which devices they are viewing them, how they are purchasing and if the content steers their decisions.
-The leisure and travel market is a $58 billion industry and travel accounts for 37% of all e-commerce in 1H13.
+Expedia released a study from its MediaSolutions group on November 20th that takes look at how travelers are using travel sites, through which devices they are viewing them, how they are purchasing, and if the content steers their decisions.
+The leisure and travel market is a $58 billion industry and travel accounts for 37% of all e-commerce in 1H '13.

 - Weather/climate and restaurant reviews are the two most viewed types of content on mobile devices.

 - 36% use image content during the decision process.

 The interesting part of the survey is that travelers look at a broad range of content from a variety of sources and devices.
 This creates significant opportunity for a brand to advertise across channels to reach its audience.
 Expedia is focused on advertising across platforms and can use its size, various brands, and scope to take advantage of these opportunities.

 Expedia 3Q Results and Put End Are Concerns from the Prior Quarter

 Expedia shares pulled back significantly after its 2Q earnings report based on the results.
 The shares traded at depressed levels until they released 3Q '13 results at the end of October that assuaged concern and caused the stock to significantly rebound.